d34db4b3/d34db4b3.github.io-src/content/posts/rust-rest-api-i.md

 }
 ```

-Then we just need to register the service on our application and our `main` function now looks like
+Then we just need to register the route on our application and our `main` function now looks like

 ```rs
 #[tokio::main]